zanebliss/zanebliss.github.io/_posts/2023-6-18-object-backed-view-components.md

 When you have a UI component that is conceptually related to a Ruby object, instead of passing in several attributes to the View Component constructor, consider passing in the entire object, and delegating method calls using ActiveSupport `delegate` ([source](https://www.rubydoc.info/gems/activesupport/Module:delegate)).

 Following the example from before, suppose you have an event you need to render.
-Instead of putting the presentational logic in the View Component, instead keep it in the object (as an alternative, you could use the decorator pattern).
+Instead of putting the presentational logic in the View Component, instead keep it in the object itself (as an alternative, you could also decorate the object using the decorator pattern).

 ```ruby
 # app/models/event.rb